Regional differences and dialects in Indian English: General Indian English

+This accent is closest to the educated people, used by news anchors, actors and upper-class people throughout the nation not just particular to any region.

 Babu English

 Babu English (a.k.a.
 Baboo English), the name originally coming from the Bengali word for a gentleman, is a dialect of English that first developed as an occupational dialect, amongst clerks in the Bengali-speaking areas of pre-Partition India.
 Originally characterised as a markedly ornate form of administrative English, it is now no longer confined solely to clerks, and can be found in Nepal, north India, and in some social circles in south India.

 The distinguishing characteristics of Babu English are the florid, excessively polite, and indirect manner of expression, which have been reported for amusement value, in works such as Cecil Hunt's Honoured Sir collections (see Further reading), and lampooned, in works such as F. Antesey's Baboo Jabberjee, B.A., for over a century.

 Butler English

 Butler English, also known as Bearer English or Kitchen English, is a dialect of English that first developed as an occupational dialect in the years of the Madras Presidency, but that has developed over time and is now associated mainly with social class rather than occupation.
 It is still spoken in major metropolitan cities.

 The dialect of Butler English is singular.
 Therefore, the present participle is used for the future indicative, and the preterite.
 For example, for the preterite indicative "done", "I telling" translates to "I will tell", "I done tell" to "I have told", and "done come" to "actually arrived".
 This form of Indian English was used both by masters for speaking to their servants as well as by servants to speak to their masters.